 To invigorate latent Entrepreneurship Talent In India, Mr. Modi unveiled the flagship Startup India Venture on 16 January in New Delhi.
-The venture has started with a corpus of INR 10,000 crore with initial corpus of INR 2500 to be invested over a period of four years.
+The venture started with a corpus of INR 10,000 crore with an initial corpus of INR 2500 to be invested over a period of four years.
 The plan has many innovative reforms which we look briefly later on in the article.

-The best part of investing is that the investment in late stage as well as Series A increased drastically.
-A venture starts from funding from incubators.
-Incubators help in providing mentorship, basic infrastructure and capital to start the venture.
-They are different from Angel Investors who come after incubators to fund business ideas.
-Usually the investment amount is lower than Venture Capital funding which comes out post angel investing.
-The difference between Angel Investors and VCs is that typically Angel Investors are High Net Worth Individuals with net surplus more than USD 1mn and earning USD 200000 for individuals or earning USD 30000 for couples as per definition in US while Venture Capital has limited partners who contribute capital in the Venture Capital.
-The VC has a mandate and they invest according to the given mandate through a General Partner.
-VC come after Angel Investors and brings in a higher level of professional guidance for Entrepreneurs.
-VC usually exits either through IPOs or selling their stake to other Private Equity players as a strategic sale at a later stage of the companies.
-Sequoia Capital and Klenier Perkins had invested in Google when Larry Page and Sergey Brein were struggling to raise funding for their search engine while still at the Stanford University.
-The rest is history as Google became the Quintessential Technology Company of our era and in my mind the most innovative company in the world.
-Read book Google Way to know more about it.
-(If I remember correctly Sequoia Capital and Klenier Perkins had invested USD 5mn in Google and rest is history).
+The best part of investing is that the investment in the late stage of ventures, as well as Series A, increased drastically.
+Incubators help in providing mentorship, basic infrastructure, and capital to start a venture.
+Seed and Angel Funding is much lower than venture capital funding which comes at a later date compared to the former form of funding.
+The difference between Angel Investors and VCs is that typically Angel Investors are High Net Worth Individuals with net surplus more than $1mn, earning $200000 for individuals or earning $30000 for couples as per the definition in the US while Venture Capital fund as limited partners towards contributing capital to ventures.
+VC usually exits either through IPOs or selling their stake to other Private Equity players or businesses as a strategic sale.
+Sequoia Capital and Kleiner Perkins invested in Google when Larry Page and Sergey Brin were struggling to raise funding for their search engine while still at the Stanford University.
+The rest is history as Google became the Quintessential Technology Company of our era and in many ways the most innovative company in the world.
+Read book Google Way to know more about the story of genesis of Google.
+(If I remember correctly Sequoia Capital and Kleiner Perkins had invested $5mn in Google when its founders were struggling to raise capital).
 Source: IAMWIRE.COM

 Hey Dude what’s the difference between Private Equity (PE) and VC

-Conversion Value = market price of share * conversion ratio
+Conversion Value = market price of share * conversion ratio.

 Mezzanine like the name suggests is a type of funding which is in between Debt and Equity.